Embassy of the Philippines, Dublin: History

-Although diplomatic relations between the Philippines and Ireland were established in 1984, relations were initially conducted through an honorary consulate in Dublin.
+Although diplomatic relations between the Philippines and Ireland were established in 1984, relations were initially conducted through an honorary consulate in Dublin which was under the jurisdiction of the Philippine Embassy in London.
 A resident embassy in Ireland was not opened until the presidency of Gloria Macapagal Arroyo, when the Philippine Embassy in Dublin was opened on July 9, 2009, offering consular services a week later.

 Expansion of the Philippines' diplomatic presence abroad during the Arroyo presidency was not without controversy: in 2010, Senator Franklin Drilon questioned the need for embassies in countries with small Filipino communities, including a number of countries in Europe, and called for a review of the Philippines' diplomatic presence worldwide.
 This would lead to the closure of ten posts under Arroyo's successor, Benigno Aquino III, and ultimately to the closure of the embassy by October 31, 2012, which took effect nearly three months earlier on July 16, 2012.
-Ireland was then placed under the jurisdiction of the Philippine Embassy in London, with services provided through a reopened honorary consulate, although Filipinos in Ireland have asked for the Embassy to be reopened due to the limited services provided by the honorary consulate.
+Ireland was then placed again under the jurisdiction of the Philippine Embassy in London, with services provided through a reopened honorary consulate, although Filipinos in Ireland have asked for the embassy to be reopened due to the limited services provided by the honorary consulate.

 By 2019, the Philippine government had begun considering reopening a resident mission in Ireland, with Foreign Affairs Secretary Teodoro Locsin Jr. announcing that the Philippine Embassy in Dublin would reopen as part of an expansion of the country's diplomatic presence under Aquino's successor, Rodrigo Duterte.
 On November 15, 2022, during budget deliberations for the Department of Foreign Affairs (DFA), Senator Loren Legarda announced that the embassy was one of four missions that would reopen in 2024, and the DFA, spurred in part by the opening of the Irish Embassy in Manila in 2021, itself confirmed during a debate on Ireland–Philippines relations at Trinity College Dublin on May 30, 2024, that a resident mission in Ireland would reopen in late 2024.

 The advance team setting up the embassy announced that they had arrived in Dublin on October 29, 2024, and are preparing to immediately begin offering consular services once the mission has completed all the required procedures for opening, doing so for limited consular services on December 6, 2024.